r3me/transformicons/README.md

 **What's a transformicon?**

-It's an animated symbol/button using CSS and presented in a neatly packaged library for Sass along with Vanilla CSS.
+It's an animated symbol/button that morphs using either SVG or CSS and presented in a neatly packaged library.

+We also provide a builder that gives developers the ability to select their preferred transformicons and output for finer control.

 **What browsers do you support?**